July 15, 2006

 "I don't want Misha to leave."

 Antonin snuggled his little girl tighter at his confession.
-He'd been so concerned over the past few weeks about how his wife and his son was dealing with his impending departure to boarding school, that he hadn't even thought about how it would affect his younger siblings.
+He'd been so concerned over the past few weeks about how his wife and his son were dealing with his impending departure to boarding school, that he hadn't even thought about how it would affect his younger siblings.
 He was remiss in that, of course.

 "Now that's not very nice of you, Mira," he gently admonished the girl.